What Do Yogis Eat to Improve Mind, Body and Soul?

 While a major part of having a healthy, yoga-inspired diet is knowing what foods to eat, it is important to know what foods to stay away from in order to keep your diet, as well as your mind body and soul pure.
 Processed foods of any kind that are for the most part synthetically produced should be an obvious red flag.
 These types of foods are known as Tamasic or stale foods and are often heavy and can cloud your mind.
 They can also make you feel depressed and tired, and as a result can interrupt your healthy daily routine.
 Similar to Tamasic foods, Rajasic or stimulating foods can also have a negative impact on your overall health.
 These foods are salty and spicy, and can lead to feelings of stress and excitement followed by a rapid drop in your mood.
 A quick list of foods that fall under one or both of these categories includes microwaveable foods, fried or fatty foods, meat, fish, eggs and alcohol.

 Finding the yoga diet that is right for your lifestyle is a very personal process.
 As stated before, there is no strict diet that all yogis must adhere to.
-As we have discussed however, there are good foods and there are bad foods, and finding the healthy balance that fits your lifestyle in a positive way is a part of what it takes to be a successful yogi.
+At Naked Truth Yoga, we have discussed however, there are good foods and there are bad foods, and finding the healthy balance that fits your lifestyle in a positive way is a part of what it takes to be a successful yogi.
 It is important to be aware of how your mind, body and soul react to your diet, and what you can do to continue improving your well-being each day.